averycung/trace/README.md

 # Reddit Keyword Tracker

-This beginner-friendly data project scrapes Reddit posts from specified subreddits and counts how often user-defined keywords appear.
+Trace scrapes Reddit posts from specified subreddits and counts how often user-defined keywords appear.
 It outputs results to a CSV and generates a bar chart of keyword popularity.

 ## 🔧 Tech Stack